-Argentine Tango – Tango De Salon.
+Argentine Tango – Tango De Salon

 The closest to it’s origins, social Tango danced to medium tempo classical tango repertoire, easily recognizable by it’s characteristic close embrace, upright posture with heads quite close together, full of both flowing as well as sharp movements, frequently contrasted by stately pauses.
 It is supposed to be an epitome of subtlety and god taste.
 When done in a more strenuous and technical “House of Cards” – figure “A” – “leaning against one another” alignment – it changes into what is referred to as a Milonguero style of Tango.

-Argentine Tango – Tango Vals.
+Argentine Tango – Tango Vals

 When Argentine Tango figures are danced to medium tempo waltz music, it is referred to as a Tango Vals.
 The rhythm and music of Tango Vals closely resembles medium to quick tempo Viennese Waltz, however, unlike Viennese version, Tango Vals doesn’t continuously travel spinning around the floor with steady three step per musical measure.
 Instead it leisurely sways and rotates through unhurried and precise one to two steps per measure, with great rhythmic variety and subtlety.
-If Viennese Waltz was an sprint race around a track and field pitch, Tango Vals would be much closer to running freely around in a park.
+If Viennese Waltz was a sprint race around a track and field pitch, Tango Vals would be much closer to freely running around in a park.

-Argentine Tango – Milonga.
+Argentine Tango – Milonga

 This word could refer to two different concepts in Argentine Tango.